monitoring-mixins/docs/README.md

 You then have three options for deploying your dashboards
 1. Generate the config files and deploy them yourself.
-1. Use ksonnet to deploy this mixin along with Prometheus and Grafana.
+2. Use kube-prometheus to deploy this mixin.
-1. Use kube-prometheus to deploy this mixin.
+3. Use Grizzly to deploy this mixin

 ## Generate config files

-You can manually generate the alerts, dashboards and rules files, but first you must install some tools:
+You can manually generate the alerts, dashboards and rules files, but first you must install some tools.
+Make sure you're using golang v1.17 or higher, and run:

 ```
-$ go install github.com/jsonnet-bundler/jsonnet-bundler/cmd/jb@latest
+go install github.com/monitoring-mixins/mixtool/cmd/mixtool@master

-# macOS
-$ brew install jsonnet-bundler

-# Archlinux AUR
-$ yay -S jsonnet
 ```

 Then, grab the mixin and its dependencies: